Marketing Your Small Business or Community in This Time of the COVID-19 Coronavirusin Marketing Fundamentals, Content Marketing

 Up the personal attention

-Most local businesses can't become ecommerce businesses but are there opportunities for you to provide personal shopper services?
+Most local businesses can't become ecommerce juggernauts but are there opportunities to get started with e-commerce or go further and to provide personal shopper services?
 This may mean adding the option to do a video call with clients and a virtual store walkthrough.

 Perhaps this is a chance for your business to create a subscription service like the many monthly 'boxes' that are now available.